Hearing loss — more than just turning up the volume

 When your parent starts losing vision, the immediate consequence is that doing things gets harder.
 Reading gets harder.
 Watching television is less enjoyable.
 Driving becomes unsafe.
 These are the obvious problems.
 But the less obvious problems are equally important.

 Connection to the world becomes harder.
-Your parent might have looked at photographs of grandchildren and felt a connection.
-If they can't see the photos clearly, that moment is diminished.
-They might have enjoyed bird watching or watching clouds or looking at the stars.
-If they can't see these things, life feels smaller.
+If they can't see photographs of grandchildren clearly, that moment is diminished.
+If they can't see the birds or the garden or the stars, life feels smaller.
 Vision is how we connect to the world.
 When that connection is compromised, people often feel fundamentally disconnected.

 Treatment Options: What's Possible and What's Not

-Glaucoma is managed with eye drops, and sometimes with laser surgery or traditional surgery, if the drops aren't enough.
+Glaucoma is managed with eye drops, and sometimes with laser surgery or traditional surgery if the drops aren't enough.
 The goal is to prevent further vision loss.
 Once vision is lost to glaucoma, it can't be brought back.
 But future loss can usually be prevented if the condition is caught and treated.

 Living With Reduced Vision: Practical Adaptation